to-sky/greenpepperclub/wp-content/plugins/visualcomposer/readme.txt

 - New: New inline editor with more text formatting options
 - New: Calendar attribute added to the plugin
-- New: Google Fonts, font-weight, letter spacing, and line-height added to the TinyMCE editor
+- New: Google Fonts, font weight, letter spacing, and line height added to the TinyMCE editor
 - Update: ReactJs version updated to 16.8
 - Fix: Compatibility with WPForms
 - Fix: Adding row does not break row order